Readonly constructorContains the rpcs used to create instances.

 If there are multiple INopeInstanceManager able to create an instance,

-is used to select a dispatcher
+the selector is used to select a dispatcherand its instanceManger, to create

 the instance.

-If the instances already exists and the type is matching, the assignmentValid
+If the instances already exists and the type is matching, the assignmentValid callback

 is used, to test if the required assignmet could be valid.
 E.g. you require the instance

 to be hosted on a specific host.
-The assignmentValid
+The assignmentValid will check if the assignment is valid.

 // Create an Instance: